anabiman/pygran/README.md

 =====
 PyGran
 =====
-A toolbox for rapid quantitative understanding of granular/powder systems
+A toolbox for rapid quantitative analysis of granular/powder systems

 AUTHOR
 ======